JStover95/FaaSr-Functions/WeatherVisualization/README.md

 ## Introduction

 The Weather Visualization Workflow is an example of a common FaaSr use case.
 It pulls data from the NOAA Global Historical Climatology Network Daily (GHCND) dataset, processes the data, and creates a visualization that is uploaded to S3.
+This tutorial is a comprehensive walkthrough of the process for creating your own workflows, from writing the code to viewing its outputs.

 ```mermaid
 flowchart LR